...

 So there seems to be a fruitful relationship between supply and demand, but then practical concerns often throw a spanner in the works.
 Finding candidates in countries where you don't speak the language, for example, is no easy task.
 Moreover, there are a lot of practicalities: registering foreigners, helping them with housing, helping them get a bank account...
 Things that the average HR department does not know much about.

 Igor Van Assche saw the gap in the market.
 In 2007, he founded Link2Europe, a recruitment company that works exclusively with foreign temporary workers for Belgian companies.
 "Since its inception, we are the only one exclusively serving this niche in the labor market," says Igor.
 "There are competitor companies that also provide foreign workers, but for us this is our core business.
 We also do not do secondment or subcontracting, we supply international personnel on a temporary basis or immediately through a permanent contract.
 Period."
+So hiring a foreign worker suddenly becomes a whole lot easier.

 500 foreign workers per year